mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 return msg;
 ```

 2) Add another function node that checks the timestamp.
-If the current message arrived late (after 15 seconds) then set an ontime variable to false, otherwise set it to true.
-Include the new field in the json message.
+If the current message arrived late (after 15 seconds) then set a variable named "ontime" to false, otherwise set the ontime variable to true.
+Include the new "ontime" field and its value in the json message.